Bondhon1/lifedrop/README.md

 - The entire Flask codebase is preserved under `copy/` for cross-checking business logic.
 - Database tables map 1:1 to Prisma models (see `schema.prisma`).
 Additional enums were added for `UserRole`.
-- File uploads (profile pics, medical docs, chat attachments) will be abstracted behind a storage service adapter; local disk will back development until an object store is chosen.
+- File uploads (profile pics, medical docs, chat attachments) now default to Vercel Blob in production and fall back to the local disk during development.
 - Chat + notifications will leverage a Next.js Route Handler with a shared Socket.io server instance.

 ## Testing & quality